awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/launch-now-url.md

 When users choose a Launch Now URL, Elastic Beanstalk displays a page similar to the following\.

-![\[Elastic Beanstalk mamagement console page for a Launch Now URL\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-launch-now-page.png)
+![\[Elastic Beanstalk management console page for a Launch Now URL\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-launch-now-page.png)

 **To use the Launch Now URL**